Civic Society 50th Anniversary Project: Poets' Walk Steps.

 With the increasing emphasis on the use of our green spaces, this project is timely, especially so as it forms part of the coast path which we hope will soon connect Clevedon and Weston super Mare.

-Further details of the project will be released in due course; progress will be detailed on the 50th Anniversary pages as and when the various stages of the project are completed.
+Further details of the project will be released in due course; progress will be detailed on this page as and when the various stages of the project are completed.